Homomorphisms to 3-manifold groups: Sequences which are not

 By Proposition~\ref{p:props of U^K}.\eqref{eq:lower bound}, as long as $g\notin \SC(\V)$ there is a lower bound, independent of $i$, on the translation length of $g_i$ on $U_i$.
 Defining $\phi'(g)=(a, b)$ for each $g\in H$ induces a homomorphism $H\to\Z^2$, and the lower bound on translation length for $g\notin \SC(\V)$ implies that this homomorphism has kernel $\SC(\V)$.
-The case where $P_i \cong \Z$ is entirely similar.
-The proof of the lemma is complete. \end{proof}